efimlosev/python-articles/variables/README.md

 print(my_local_var)
 ```

-The other way is simply load a text file and parse it by built-n method
+The other way is simply load a text file and parse it by built-n method.

 **basic.py**
 ``` python